microsoft/api-guidelines/azure/Guidelines.md

 **Update** | Service honors field when creating or updating a resource **Read**   | Service returns this field in a response.
 If the client passed a read-only field, the service __must__ fail the request unless the passed-in value matches the resource's current value

 In addition to the above, a field may be "required" or "optional".
-A required field is guaranteed to always exist and will typically __not__ become a nullable filed in a SDK's data structure.
-THis allows customers to write code without performing a null-check.
+A required field is guaranteed to always exist and will typically __not__ become a nullable field in a SDK's data structure.
+This allows customers to write code without performing a null-check.
 Because of this, required fields can only be introduced in the 1st version of a service; it is a breaking change to introduce required fields in a later version.
 In addition, it is a breaking change to remove a required field or make an optional field required or vice versa.

 > :white_check_mark: **DO** make fields simple and maintain a shallow hierarchy.
 >